nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 ### Adding fixed-point numbers

 What's a "fixed-point" number, you ask?
 Excellent question!
 Consider, first, an integer: the least significant bit of an integer has the value "1" (or 2<sup>0</sup>), so 0b0001 is equal to "1" and 0b1001 is equal to "9".
 There are no digits to the right of the lest significant bit, but what if there were?
 What would 0b0001.00 mean?
 If we extend the idea that the third bit of a binary number is 2<sup>3</sup>, the second bit is 2<sup>2</sup>, the first bit is 2<sup>1</sup>, and the zeroth bit is 2<sup>0</sup>, then the bit after the decimal (or "radix") point might be 2<sup>-1</sup> (or 0.5), then 2<sup>-2</sup> (or 0.25), and so on.
 The digits to the left of the radix point become the "integer" bits and those to the right become the "fractional" bits.
 This is the meaning of a "fixed-point" number: an integer data type whose radix point is redefined to be somewhere other than to the right of the least significant bit.
 Assuming our example above of a fixed-point number is signed, "0b0001.00", is said to be in "q3.2" format, meaning that there are 3 integer bits (plus an assumed sign bit) and 2 fractional bits.
 Instead of representing the range [-32, 31], as it would if it were a plain signed integer, our example can now represent the range [-8, 7.75], in increments of 0.25.
-For a 32-bit processor, such as the STM32F1 we are using in these examples, it makes sense to make all fixed-point numbers 32-bits long and a commonly used format might be "q15.16", allowing for a range of [-65536, 65535.999984741], in increments of 0.000015259 (2<sup>-16</sup>).
+For a 32-bit processor, such as the STM32F1 we are using in these examples, it makes sense to make all fixed-point numbers 32-bits long and a commonly used format might be "q15.16", allowing for a range of [-65536, 65535.999984741], in increments of 1.5259e-5 (2<sup>-16</sup>).
 For a processor without a floating-point unit, integer math (including operating on fixed-point numbers, since they are an "integer" data type, just with a different radix position) goes MUCH faster and doesn't require additional code (as would be needed to perform floating-point math).
 For more information, see [here](https://developer.arm.com/documentation/dai0033/a/).

 I added the code at the above link into my project directly, adding two typedefs for the fixed-point data types I wanted to use.
-The first covers a range from [-1, 0.99999999976] in increments of 2.3283064e-10, perfect for representing the output values of our sin LUTs.
-The second covers a range from [-512, 511.999999762] in increments of 2.38418579e-7; it's used to represent the input values.
-Why is the integer portion so large if the input will only be as large as 2\*PI?
-Because for two of the fixed-point LUTs, the input is multiplied by 64 in order to get the array index and any fixed-point number with less than 9 integer bits could possible overflow, causing completely erroneous results.
 ```
 // Define a fixed-point type with 1 sign bit (implied), 0 integer bits, and 31 fractional bits
 typedef int32_t q0_31_t;